thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

 2) Via Cosmos on-chain governance, the proposal is accepted and flagged as `approved` once 15 signatures are collected:
 * 15 validators must agree with the declared blockheight, blockhash and chaindata hash.
-* Accepting validators register their public address in the data store
+* Accepting validators register their public address in the data store.

 >The index accepted for the blockchain now becomes the CLP index.
 The CLP inherits the proposed details of the blockchain (Name, ticker, description, URI).
 All 15 validators are now added to `tcBridgeRegistry` as quorum-compliant.